 Here you will find the most common questions we are asked.

-Please contact the Hon Secretaries if you are still not certain about any aspect of hunting with us.
+Please contact the Joint Hon Secretaries if you are still not certain about any aspect of DragHunting with us.

 Please see Contact page if you have any questions not answered here.

-Fox Hunters often say they ride in order to hunt.
-With Draghunting, we hunt to ride.
+Fox Hunters often say they ride in order to Hunt.
+With DragHunting, we DragHunt to ride…

-Draghunting is a thrilling sport which should not to be confused with Fox Hunting which is equally exciting but in a different way.
-In Draghunting, a pack of hounds follows a scent laid by a human rather than pursuing a live quarry.
-The line is laid over a pre-determined route to take advantage of the best opportunities for jumping offered by the land crossed.
-These include all the types of obstacle one might encounter out Fox Hunting.
+Riding with DragHounds is a thrilling sport which should not to be confused with Fox Hunting/Trail Hunting which uses a human trail layer on a random course to simulate a live quarry.
+With the DragHunt, a pack of hounds follows a scent laid by a human over a pre-determined route to take advantage of the best opportunities for jumping offered by the land crossed.
+These include all the types of obstacles one might encounter : hedges, rails, ditches etc.

-The meet starts at 12.30pm and if it is a Lawn Meet drinks will be offered by the host.
-Before moving off, the Fieldmaster will inform the followers (the ‘Field’) of anything they need to know about the first line.
+The meet starts at 12.30pm so you need to arrive in plenty of time to be mounted and ready to ride at 12.30pm and if it is a Lawn Meet drinks will be offered by the host.
+Before moving off, the Fieldmaster will inform the followers (the ‘Field’) of anything they need to know about the first line and the day in general.

 You should find out who the Fieldmaster is (you should not go in front of this rider).
 The Hounds will then move off and when they pick up the scent and start to run, the rest of the field follows jumping the fences along the way.
 At the end of the line, there will be a fifteen minute break to allow the horses and riders to recover before the second line begins.
 A normal meet has three or four lines covering up to six or more miles but riders can miss out a line if they feel it will be too much for their horses.
 At the end of the day there will often be tea at the host’s house or in a local pub.

-All sorts of horses and ponies come out Draghunting.
+All sorts of horses and ponies come out DragHunting.
 You don’t have to have a fast horse, but you do need one capable of jumping at least 2’9″.
-Meets vary in the difficulty of the fences offered and it is easy to see from the meet card those which are suitable for novice horses.
-Just as with fox hunting though, you should make sure your horse is fit before coming out and put a green ribbon in its tail if it hasn’t been hunting before so other riders know it is inexperienced.
+However generally, none of the fences are mandatory and you may be able to have a great day without jumping at all.
+Meets vary in the difficulty of the fences offered and the terrain and it is easy to see from the meet card and any Facebook posts those which are suitable for novice horses or riders.
+You should make sure your horse is fit before coming out and put a green ribbon in its tail if it hasn’t been DragHunting before so other riders know it is inexperienced.
 (If you have any concern that your horse might kick, you should always have a red ribbon in its tail.)

 WHAT DO I WEAR?

-The dress is the same as for Fox Hunting.
-A hacking Jacket and tie with buff britches is perfectly correct at any time during the season.
-Many people wear a black jacket with a white stock but red coats are only worn by hunt officials.
-As with any cross country riding, you should make sure you wear the best crash hat available and back protectors are advisable.
+A hacking Jacket and tie with buff breeches is perfectly correct at any time during the season.
+But to be completely correct wear a black or navy (for ladies) jacket with a white or cream stock, black boots and spurs.
+Red coats are only to be worn by hunt officials and those with either red or blue collars are members of the hunt who can help you with any questions.
+As with any cross country riding, you should make sure you wear the best crash hat available, with a dark cover and back protectors are advisable.
+Ladies hair should always be neat in a hairnet, long hair can be put in a bun.
+Horses should be plaited after the Opening Meet unless the meet card says otherwise.

 HOW MUCH DOES IT COST?